The Season Rises: Christmas and New Year’s traditions

 • A wireless RF Item Locator

-Fathers have the habit of forgetting and especially if he is turning old.
-He is the one who will often misplace the simplest of things like his keys, wallet and the medicine box.
+Fathers have the habit of forgetting especially if he is turning old.
+He is the one who will often misplace the simplest of things like his keys, wallet, and medicine box.
 With small receivers that can be attached to almost everything, your father will have no excuse to go out for losing his keys or not having his timely medicines.
 Controlled by a simple remote and console multiple things can be attached with this wireless RF item locator.

 • A massage pillow

 There are plenty of ways you can make your father feel special, but the key element behind gifting should always be practicality and functionality.
-This Father’s Day, show your love and appreciation by gifting him with something that he can cherish for the rest of his life and always remember and bless you.
+This Father’s Day, show your love and appreciation by gifting him with something that he can cherish for the rest of his life, and always remember and bless you.

 MS. SHEELA SEHARAWAT